Intelligence Test | its Definition, History, types & FAQ in easy words

 The concept of measuring intelligence has been around for thousands of years, but it wasn’t until the late 19th and early 20th centuries that formal intelligence tests were developed.
 In this article, we’ll explore the history of intelligence tests and examine how the term “IQ” came to be.

-Also read What is Developmental Psychology? its theories, stages & career
+Also read What is Clinical Psychology? its History, Approaches, and Careers

 The Early Days of Intelligence Testing